Keerthika003/keerthika/README.md

 # Molecular docking - malarial protien with antimalarial drugs
-       Docking the protien ligand interaction between the malarial protien with ligands created from anti malarial drug
+       Docking the protien ligand interaction between the malarial protien (3wed) with ligands created from anti malarial drugs using pyrox. the interaction.